moosecreates/tailtown/docs/architecture/SaaS-Implementation-Progress.md

 2. Remove redundant frontend occupancy checking logic
 3. Add automated tests for the availability endpoints
 4. Create monitoring for the new endpoints
+5. Apply the test improvements pattern to other controllers
+6. Accelerate work on multi-tenant architecture implementation